A Simple Algorithm for Computing BOCP: Related Work

-Researchers have also made corresponding efforts on boolean operation of conic polygons.
-For example, Berberich et al. \cite{EricBerberich:aComputational} proposed to use the \textit{plane sweep method} to achieve boolean operation of conic polygons.
+Researchers have also made some efforts on boolean operations of conic polygons.
+For example, Berberich et al. \cite{EricBerberich:aComputational} proposed to decompose non-x-monotone curves and compute the arrangement of segments using the plane sweep method, and then compute the \textit{overlap} of two polygons using the results of arrangement, in order to achieve boolean operations.
 Gong et al. \cite{Yong-XiGong:Boolean} achieved boolean operation of conic polygons using the topological relation between two conic polygons, this method does not require \textit{x-monotone} conic arc segments.
-Both of algorithms can support boolean operation of circular-arc polygons, as the conic polygon is the general case of the circular-arc polygon.
-Note that the computational geometry algorithms library (C{ GAL}) \cite{www:cgal} can also support boolean operation of circular-arc polygons.
-Inspecting the source codes of C{ GAL}, we realize that its idea is directly appealing to the algorithm of boolean operation on \textit{general polygons}, defined as \texttt{GeneralPolygon\_2} in C{ GAL}.
-To some extent the general polygon can be looked as the most general case, as its edges can be line segments, circular arcs, conic curves, cubic curves, or even more complicated curves.
-The essence of the algorithm in C{ GAL} is also to use the \textit{plane sweep method}, and is also to use the D{ CEL} structure to represent the (general) polygons, which are similar to that in \cite{EricBerberich:aComputational}.
-These excellent works give us a lot of inspiration, our work yet is different from theirs, as this paper focuses on one of special cases of conic polygon; particularly, we give insights into its unique properties, employ a concise data structure customized for this special case, and develop the targeted algorithm.
+Both algorithms can support boolean operation of circular-arc polygons, as the conic polygon is the general case of the circular-arc polygon.
+Moreover, the computational geometry algorithms library (C{ GAL}) \cite{fogel:cgalArrangements} can also support boolean operation of circular-arc polygons.
+Inspecting the source codes of C{ GAL}, we realize that its idea is directly invoking the algorithm of boolean operation on \textit{general polygons}, defined as \texttt{General} \texttt{Polygon\_2} in C{ GAL}{ \footnote{ More information please refer to the site: \url{http://www.cgal.org}}}.
+To some extent the general polygon can be considered as the most general case, as its edges can be line segments, circular arcs, conic curves, cubic curves, or even more complicated curves.
+Although the essence of the algorithm in C{ GAL} is basically similar to that in \cite{EricBerberich:aComputational} (using the \textit{plane sweep method} to compute the intersections, and the D{ CEL} structure to represent the polygons), C{ GAL} is a very powerful and useful library collecting many classical ideas.
+For example, Emiris et al. \cite{IoannisZEmiris:towardsAndOpen} developed a kernel, for curved objects and related operations, that was targeted for inclusion in C{ GAL}.
+Note that, the C{ GAL} project itself also yields many nice papers in which boolean operation on polygons with curves is mentioned, see e.g., \cite{EricBerberich:aGeneric,RonWein:Exact}, to mention just a few.
+These excellent works are the cornerstones of our study, giving us a lot of inspiration.